jhannes/logevents/README.md

 Setting up and configuring logging should be *easy*, whether you want to do it with configuration files or in code.
-Log Events is a small logging framework built on top of SLF4J - the logging lingua franka for Java which include nice formatting, file observers, as well as logging to Slack, Microsoft Teams, and SMTP out of the box.
+Log Events is a small logging framework built on top of SLF4J - the logging lingua franka for Java which include nice formatting, file observers, as well as logging to Slack, Microsoft Teams, a web dashboard and SMTP out of the box.

 ## Quick start:

-1. Add `org.logevents:logevents:0.1.13` to your `pom.xml`.
+1. Add `org.logevents:logevents:0.1.14` to your `pom.xml`.
 Right away, you will by default get logged event at INFO and higher to the console with a reasonable format, including color coding if your environment supports it.
 Your tests will log at WARN and the format will include which test method caused the log event.
 2. Add `logevents.properties` to your current working directory or `src/main/java` with the line `root=WARN` to only log warning and higher.
 You can also add for example `logger.my.package.name=DEBUG` to log a particular package at DEBUG level.
 Read more about [logevents.properties](https://jhannes.github.io/logevents/apidocs/org/logevents/DefaultLogEventConfigurator.html)
 3. Add `observer.console.threshold=WARN` and set `root=DEBUG file,console` to write debug log events to [the file](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/FileLogEventObserver.html) `logs/<your-app-name>-%date.log` and warning events to [console](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/ConsoleLogEventObserver.html).
 4. Add the lines `observer.file.formatter=PatternLogEventFormatter`, `observer.file.formatter.pattern=%logger{20}: %message` and `observer.file.filename=logs/mylog-%date.txt` to change the file location and message format.
 See <a href="https://jhannes.github.io/logevents/apidocs/org/logevents/formatting/PatternLogEventFormatter.html">PatternEventLogFormatter</a> for more details.
 5. You can simply add a [Slack observer](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/SlackLogEventObserver.html) as well.
 [Get a slack webhook URL](https://www.slack.com/apps/) and add `observer.slack=SlackLogEventObserver`, `observer.slack.threshold=WARN` and `observer.slack.slackUrl=<your slack webhook url>`, then set `root=DEBUG file,console,slack`.
+6. If your application is running in a servlet container, you can add the `observer.servlet=[WebLogEventObserver](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/WebLogEventObserver.html)` and add the [LogEventsServlet](https://jhannes.github.io/logevents/apidocs/org/logevents/extend/servlets/SlackLogEventObserver.html) to your servlet container.
+Set `root=DEBUG file,console,slack,servlet` to enable.
+See [OpenIdConfiguration](https://jhannes.github.io/logevents/apidocs/org/logevents/util/openid/OpenIdConfiguration.html) to learn how to secure your LogEventServlet.

 Here is a simple, but powerful [`logevent.properties`](https://jhannes.github.io/logevents/apidocs/org/logevents/DefaultLogEventConfigurator.html):